Amitkd05/Transform_Your_Data/README.md

   { name: 'INT', category: 'Math & Rounding', description: 'Removes decimal portion of a number.', syntax: '=INT(B2)', example: 'If B2 = 99.99, result = 99.' },
   { name: 'MOD', category: 'Math & Rounding', description: 'Returns remainder after division.', syntax: '=MOD(25,7)', example: '25 ÷ 7 leaves remainder 4.' },

-  { name: 'AND', category: 'Logical & Comparison', description: 'Checks if all conditions are TRUE.', syntax: '=AND(A2>0,B2="Yes")', example: 'TRUE if account balance > 0 and KYC = Yes.' }, { name: 'OR', category: 'Logical & Comparison', description: 'Checks if any condition is TRUE.', syntax: '=OR(A2="Gold",B2>100000)', example: 'TRUE if customer type = Gold OR balance > ₹1 L.' }, { name: 'NOT', category: 'Logical & Comparison', description: 'Reverses a logical value.', syntax: '=NOT(A2="Closed")', example: 'TRUE if account is not Closed.' }, { name: 'XOR', category: 'Logical & Comparison', description: 'TRUE if one condition is true, not both.', syntax: '=XOR(A2="Yes",B2="Yes")', example: 'TRUE if exactly one of the two approvals is Yes.' }, { name: 'IFNA', category: 'Logical & Comparison', description: 'Returns custom value if formula gives #N/A.', syntax: '=IFNA(VLOOKUP(A2,Data,2,0),"Not Found")', example: 'Shows "Not Found" if customer ID missing.' },
+  { name: 'NOT', category: 'Logical & Comparison', description: 'Reverses a logical value.', syntax: '=NOT(A2="Closed")', example: 'TRUE if account is not Closed.' }, { name: 'XOR', category: 'Logical & Comparison', description: 'TRUE if one condition is true, not both.', syntax: '=XOR(A2="Yes",B2="Yes")', example: 'TRUE if exactly one of the two approvals is Yes.' }, { name: 'IFNA', category: 'Logical & Comparison', description: 'Returns custom value if formula gives #N/A.', syntax: '=IFNA(VLOOKUP(A2,Data,2,0),"Not Found")', example: 'Shows "Not Found" if customer ID missing.' },